-Hungary: MVM to expand to Slovakia power market, takeover of Slovenske elektrarne feasible26.
-February 2015. / SEE Energy News
+Hungary: MVM to expand to Slovakia power market, takeover of Slovenske elektrarne feasible, SEE Energy News

 The General Director of the Hungarian energy company MVM Csaba Baji said that the nuclear energy will be used in the long run.
 In addition to the construction of two new blocks of the nuclear power plant Paks, also is planned a takeover of the 66 percent of the Slovak company Slovenské elektrárne.
 Baji said that this is a good opportunity to cover a part of Slovak electricity market.